clubd/daniel-martinez-capstone/Capstone-proposal.md

 Include login or user profile functionality? user will be able to login to their profile to be able to pick up task from tasks section and be assign to their profiles.
 Also will be able to setup appointments or uber rides for the impared person.

-## Roadmap
+### Roadmap

-spring 1: database setup and back end fucntionality, spring 2 validation and user profile setup, spring 3 front-end
+## Spring 1: database setup and back end fucntionality
+## Spring 2 validation and user profile setup
+## Spring 3 front-end

-## Nice-to-haves
+### Nice-to-haves

-Camera Integration:
+## Camera Integration:

-Camera feature where I can  see the impared person in case need to do deicision like dressing colors, or signature Pharmacies linking: connection with pharmacies to order prespcription also to see if prescription are ready Doctor Appointments:
+# Camera feature where I can  see the impared person in case need to do deicision like dressing colors, or signature .

+## Pharmacies linking:

+# Connection with pharmacies to order prespcription also to see if prescription are ready.

+## Doctor Appointments:

-Schedule and manage doctor appointments on behalf of the visually impaired individual, streamlining healthcare coordination.
+# Schedule and manage doctor appointments on behalf of the visually impaired individual, streamlining healthcare coordination.

-Uber Integration:
+## Uber Integration:

-Link addresses to the Uber app, facilitating convenient transportation arrangements for tasks involving travel.
+# Link addresses to the Uber app, facilitating convenient transportation arrangements for tasks involving travel.